 There are no approved potions, pills, or treatment products to cure COVID-19.
 However, the online marketplace and social media advertise worthless “miracle” products from colloidal silver drinks to virus killing toothpaste.
 Ignore online ads offering vaccinations too or investments in coronavirus treating companies.
 The FTC reports that pop up websites claim to have in-demand products yet never ship them.
 Worse yet, they may ship bogus or counterfeit products.
 Research the website with the word "scam" to see if consumers are complaining.
 The Washington Suburban Sanitary Commission (WSSC) also warns that robocallers are wrongly claiming water is contaminated by the virus and offer unnecessary filters.
 Air filter companies have been similarly warned about bogus claims.

 Online criminals are sending email messages offering maps to Coronavirus hot spots, posing as influential hospitals and offering health information, or selling bogus cures and products.
 Clicking on these scam messages may allow online viruses or malware access to your computer to "phish" or steal your personal or account information.
 It is best never to click on unsolicited online offers and only click on COVID-19 news from a trusted source like the CDC, WHO, your local government's website, or other authoritative entity.
-The FCC has a robust accounting of the robocall, smishing and phishing scams seen to date.
+The for information from the National Alliance for Mental Illness (NAMI) Carroll County Chapter. has a robust accounting of the robocall, smishing and phishing scams seen to date.